Ben-Hur (2016 film): Plot

 Jewish prince Judah Ben-Hur and his adopted Roman brother Messala are best friends despite their different origins.
-After Judah's mother resists Messala's interest in her daughter Tirzah, Messala enlists in the Roman army and achieves glory.
-Ben-Hur eventually marries his slave Esther after Messala leaves.
+After Messala's interest in Judah's sister Tirzah is rebuffed by her mother, he enlists in the Roman army.
+Ben-Hur marries his slave Esther after Messala leaves.

 Three years later, Messala returns as a decorated Roman officer.
 His return coincides with a rising insurrection by the Zealots, Jews opposed to Roman rule.
 Ben-Hur begrudgingly treats and shelters a young Zealot named Dismas and attempts to dissuade him from the cause.
 Messala reunites with Ben-Hur and attempts to convince him to serve as an informant - the new governor Pontius Pilate is coming to Jerusalem and Messala does not want any revolt.
 Judah claims he will talk to the locals.

-During Pilate's march, Dismas attempts to assassinate Pilate from Judah's balcony.
+During Pilate's march, Dismas attempts to assassinate Pilate from Ben-Hur's balcony.
 The Romans storm Ben-Hur's household and arrest him and his family.
 Rather than betray Dismas, Ben-Hur takes responsibility for the assassination attempt and his mother and sister are sentenced to crucifixion.
 While being led to the prison galley, Ben-Hur encounters Jesus, who gives him water.
 Ben-Hur then endures five years of slavery as a rower aboard a Roman prison galley.

-During a battle against Greek rebels in the Ionian Sea, Ben-Hur's galley is boarded, collides with another ship and is destroyed.
-Ben-Hur manages to free himself and floats on a ship mast.
-He is washed ashore and found by Sheik Ilderim, who recognizes him as an escaped slave.
-Ben-Hur manages to convince Ilderim not to hand him over to the Romans by treating one of Ilderim's racing horses.
-After Ben-Hur develops a bond with the four racing horses, a grateful Ilderim then trains Ben-Hur to be a chariot racer.
+During a battle against Greek rebels in the Ionian Sea, Ben-Hur's galley is destroyed.
+Ben-Hur frees himself and is washed ashore on a ship mast.
+He is found by Sheik Ilderim, who recognizes him as an escaped slave.
+Ben-Hur convinces Ilderim not to hand him over to the Romans by treating one of Ilderim's racing horses.
+After Ben-Hur develops a bond with the four racing horses, an appreciative Ilderim then trains Ben-Hur to be a chariot racer.

 Ben-Hur and Ilderim travel to Jerusalem to take part in a chariot race.
 Jesus' preaching ministry draws the attention of governor Pilate and Messala, who is now the commander of the Roman garrison and a champion chariot racer.
-While visiting Jerusalem, Ben-Hur encounters Esther, who has become a follower of Jesus and is involved in charity work.
-Esther tells Ben-Hur that his mother and sister are dead, and despite their reunion, the two are kept emotionally apart due to her new cause, which is contrary to his insistence on seeking revenge against Messala.
+In Jerusalem, Ben-Hur encounters Esther, who is now a follower of Jesus and involved in charity work.
+Despite their reunion, the two are kept emotionally apart due to her new cause, which contradicts his intention of seeking revenge against Messala.